Best Black Friday Fitness Equipment Deals See Deals

 When a plate is calibrated, it means the actual weight is less likely to deviate from the stated weight.
 Some weight plates, for example, might state 45 pounds.
 But if you weigh it, you could get an actual weight of anywhere from 40 to 50 pounds (typically, inaccurate plates are lighter, not heavier).
 Calibrated weight plates are machined to precision.

 These plates are extremely thin and probably the absolute best weight plate option for powerlifters on this list.
 The 55-pound plates are barely over an inch in diameter, so on a standard Olympic barbell, you can load more than 1,000 pounds on the bar.
+However, the calibration raises the price of these plates considerably, so I wouldn’t recommend them unless you were serious about entering a powerlifting competition or two.
+It earns a 3.75 out of 5 for its value.

 I will note that the coating on these plates isn’t the best.
 The paint chips easily and although we haven’t used these plates as much as we’ve used some others, they look more worn than they should.
 They do look smooth when the paint is new, though.

-REP Urethane Coated Equalizer Plates
+Best Urethane Plates

 product image